vgrem/Office365-REST-Python-Client/README.md

 pip install Office365-REST-Python-Client
 ```

->###Note:
+###Note
 >
->Due to the lengthy delay with updating `Office365-REST-Python-Client` PyPI package to the latest version,
+>Since PyPI default index `Office365-REST-Python-Client` has not been updated for a while
+> and the last version available from index is already considered _outdated_,
->prefer nowadays an _alternative_ index instead to install the latest version:
+>prefer nowadays an _alternative_ index instead to install the _latest_ version:
 >
 >```
 >pip install office365-rest-client